-We are writing to express our support for your bill's recognition of two of our core priorities: recognizing the unique role of data processors and creating privacy protections that are interoperable with other state laws.
-Leading global and state privacy laws reflect the fundamental distinction between processors, which handle personal data on behalf of another company, and controllers, which decide when and why to collect a consumer's
+Leading global and state privacy laws reflect the fundamental distinction between processors, which handle personal data on behalf of another company, and controllers, which decide when and why to collect a consumer's personal data.
+Indeed, all states with

-1 BSA's members include: Adobe, Alteryx, Atlassian, Autodesk, Bentley Systems, Box, Cisco, CNC/Mastercam, Databricks, DocuSign, Dropbox, Graphisoft, IBM, Informatica, Juniper Networks, Kyndryl, MathWorks, Microsoft, Okta, Oracle, Prokon, PTC, Rubrik, Salesforce, SAP, ServiceNow, Shopify Inc., Siemens Industry Software Inc., Splunk, Trend Micro, Trimble Solutions Corporation, TriNet, Twilio, Unity Technologies, Inc., Workday, Zendesk, and Zoom Video Communications, Inc.
+1 BSA's members include: Adobe, Alteryx, Asana, Atlassian, Autodesk, Bentley Systems, Box, Cisco, CNC/Mastercam, Databricks, DocuSign, Dropbox, Elastic, Graphisoft, Hubspot, IBM, Informatica, Kyndryl, MathWorks, Microsoft, Okta, Oracle, PagerDuty, Palo Alto Networks, Prokon, Rubrik, Salesforce, SAP, ServiceNow, Shopify Inc., Siemens Industry Software Inc., Splunk, Trend Micro, Trimble Solutions Corporation, TriNet, Twilio, Workday, Zendesk, and Zoom Video Communications, Inc.

-personal data.
-Every state to enact a comprehensive consumer privacy law has incorporated this critical distinction.
-In Colorado, Connecticut, Utah, and Virginia, state privacy laws assign important - and distinct - obligations to both processors and controllers.2 In California, the state's privacy law for several years has distinguished between these different roles, which it terms businesses and service providers.3 This longstanding distinction is also built into privacy and data protection laws worldwide and is foundational to leading international privacy standards and voluntary frameworks that promote cross-border data transfers.4 BSA applauds you for incorporating this globally recognized distinction into HB1181.
+comprehensive consumer privacy laws recognize this critical distinction.2 In California, the state's privacy law for several years has distinguished between these different roles, which it terms businesses and service providers, while all other state comprehensive privacy laws use the terms controllers and processors.3 This longstanding distinction is also built into privacy and data protection laws worldwide and is foundational to leading international privacy standards and voluntary frameworks that promote cross-border data transfers.4 BSA applauds you for incorporating this globally recognized distinction into SB 473.

 Distinguishing between controllers and processors better protects consumer privacy because it allows legislation to craft different obligations for different types of businesses based on their different roles in handling consumers' personal data.
-Privacy laws should create important obligations for both controllers and processors to protect consumers' personal data - and we appreciate HB1181's recognition that those obligations must reflect these different roles.
+Privacy laws should create important obligations for both controllers and processors to protect consumers' personal data - and we appreciate SB 473's recognition that those obligations must reflect these different roles.
 For example, we agree with the bill's approach of ensuring both processors and controllers implement reasonable security measures to protect the security and confidentiality of personal data they handle.
 We also appreciate the bill's recognition that consumer's consent to process personal data, are appropriately placed on controllers, since those obligations can create privacy and security risks if applied to processors handling personal data on behalf of those controllers.
 Distinguishing between these roles creates clarity for both consumers exercising their rights and for companies implementing their obligations.